 If, due to our fault, the item differs significantly from its proper condition, the item may be returned.
 Cooling-off is within one week of the item's arrival.

-This listing is for a katana by Tsushima no Kami Tachibana Tsunemitsu (1st Gen.), a smith active in the early Edo period (around Keian era) in Musashi Province.
-He was known for his Bizen Ichimonji-style works with vibrant chōji-midare hamon and utsuri, and was highly praised as a 'superb master' and 'wazamono' (excellent cutter) in the Shinjin Meizukushi.
+This listing features a katana by Tsushima no Kami Tachibana Tsunemitsu, the first generation smith.
+Active in the early Edo period (around Keian era) in Musashi province, he was known for his Bizen Ichimonji-style works with vibrant chōji-midare hamon and utsuri.
+His blades were highly praised for their exceptional sharpness, earning him the 'Ryowazamono' designation.

 mei · Keian (1648-1652)